purvitrivedi/sei-group-project-3/README.md

         }
         )

-Andy then referenced the favorited & completed hikes in the Hike model to show a logged in user if they had taken any actions with the hike they were viewing:
+Andy then referenced the favorited & completed hikes in the Hike model to show a logged-in user if they had taken any actions with the hike they were viewing:

     hikeSchema
       .virtual('usersFavorited', {